This post may contain affiliate links, however all opinions are entirely my own.

 - When should you take maternity photographs?: Personally, I suggest taking maternity photographs late in your second trimester to early in your third trimester.
 You want to have a cute “baby bump”, but you also don’t want to take them so late that your dealing with swelling or general pregnancy discomfort.
 May was an unusually rainy month here, and my son had soccer or baseball games most of the month when it was dry.
 I ended up postponing my maternity shoot by several weeks, and that was a big regret.
 I was dealing with some pretty significant puffiness and it was getting difficult to move with “grace” by the time I got around to taking these.
 We shot them in the middle of the day in a shady spot, because they were predicting rain that evening and I didn’t want to postpone them further.

 - Choose your maternity outfit carefully for photographs: The purpose of maternity photographs is to document that moment in your pregnancy.
 You’ll want an outfit that helps to accentuate your baby belly.
 As a photographer, I prefer solid colors because they don’t appear busy and it allows the photographer to use multiple backgrounds or settings.
 Being comfortable during maternity photographs should be of paramount importance; if an outfit is too snug or it makes you uncomfortable, please don’t wear it.
 Maxi dresses are a great option for maternity photos.
-Adding accessories like a belt will help show off your baby bump, or even go with a dress that is form fitting if you’re comfortable.
+Adding accessories like a belt will help show off your baby bump.
+Following these Gucci belt replica tips from BeleneChandia.com will help you find the best belt for your maternity shoot to accentuate your belly.
+Alternatively, go with a dress that is form fitting if you’re comfortable.
 It’s also good to carry a backup outfit just in case.
 The dress that I’m wearing came from PinkBlush Maternity and I like that the design is good for nursing after my daughter is born.
 They have a variety of maternity fashions available in regular and plus sizes.
 Here is the link to the dress that I’m wearing in maternity and maternity plus sizes.

 - Pinterest can be really helpful when planning maternity photographs: Pinterest can serve two purposes when planning maternity photographs, you can find maternity photo session and posing ideas to show to your photographer and you can look for maternity fashions that you like.
 I really like when a photography client has a vision in mind for their photo session.
 Showing your photographer a few examples of maternity sessions that you like from their portfolio or sessions that you find featured online will help them better plan for yours.
 Here is my Pinterest board that has some of my favorite maternity photography poses, maternity fashion, and maternity photography sessions on it.